 FHA loans offer lenient lending rules to assist borrowers who don't qualify for a traditional loan.
-In general, FHA rates of interest are among the most affordable, but they don't always have reduced interest rates.
+FHA interest rates are generally among the most affordable, but an FHA loan doesn't mean you're getting reduced interest rates.

-For customers with a credit score of less than 680, FHA rates are usually cheaper than conventional rates.
+FHA rates are usually cheaper than conventional rates for customers with a credit score of less than 680.
 The influence of credit score on mortgage rates is greater than the impact of loan type.

 To acquire an FHA mortgage loan, lenders require the following:

-- FICO® score has to be at least 580 to get a 3.5 percent down payment option.
+- Your credit score has to be at least 500 - 579 to get a loan with a 10 percent down payment.